 Activity and exercise provides everyone with a powerful mechanism for best coping with, and overcoming, a diagnosis.

 Exercise positively prepares one’s body to better deal with the negative physiological effects.
 This is commonly known as “pre-hab.”

-Exercise improves your physical capabilities, general well-being, and is very beneficial for weight loss and management.
-Maintaining a healthy weight throughout treatment substantially helps the body to best deal with the effects of treatments.
-Exercise also presents positive psychological benefits; boosting mental strength, resilience, belief and confidence.
+Exercise improves overall physical capabilities, general well-being, and is beneficial for weight loss / management: A healthy weight helps lessen the severity of the side effects of treatments.

 |Side effects of treatment||Benefits of exercise|

 |Depression||Improves mood and general frame of mind|